namespace-ee/react-calendar-timeline/README.md

 ## className

-Class name for the root Timeline element.
-Defaults to `react-calendar-timeline`.
+Additional class names as a string for the root Timeline element.

 ## sidebarWidth